Keynote Address: Sh. GK Pillai, IAS, former Union Home Secretary of India

 Implications of Privacy Laws on Security Management

-In this session the Speaker will highlight the important aspects of the new Data Privacy Laws and educate the security managers on what they need to know about the new legislations and build necessary safeguards.
+In this session, the Speaker will highlight the important aspects of the new Data Privacy Laws and educate the security managers on what they need to know about the new legislation and build necessary safeguards.

 Predictive Criminal Profiling